Acceptable Use of Information Technology Resources

 - The University may require removal of any item, or establish conditions for its continued presence and use, in the interest of preserving a healthful and safe environment.

-- The CLEAR Community Plan is a collaborative effort by Residential Life, residence hall Maintainers and residents to promote respect for our residence and for all who live and work in them.
-Residents are members of a large and interdependent community, and each persons’ actions have an impact on their neighbors and the University.
-The Plan is designed to make students aware of conduct that is damaging to the community and to remind students that damages and extraordinary cleaning charges should be kept to a minimum.
-If excessive changes occur in a hall, students are notified of what has taken place and given the opportunity to take responsibility before other steps are taken.
+- Resident students are members of a large, interdependent community, and each persons’ actions have an impact on their neighbors and the University.
+Residents are expected to work with the Housing Operations and Residential Engagement staff to promote respect for our residence halls and for all who live and work in them.
+The University will make students aware of conduct that is damaging to the community and inform students of damages and extraordinary cleaning charges.
+If excessive charges occur in a hall, students are notified of what has taken place and given the opportunity to take responsibility before other steps are taken.

 - Residents of a building are responsible for damage and vandalism which occurs during the year.
 Damages are classified as: